Skip to content

 "Invalid signature" error

-• Verify your secrets are correct in the .env file
+• Verify secrets in .env match those from Frame.io

-• Make sure you're using the right secret for the right event type
+• Ensure you're using the correct secret for each handler

 Can't see the custom action

-• Check the action is enabled in your workspace settings
+• Check the action is enabled in workspace settings